 Southern Oregon University is an inclusive campus community dedicated to student success, intellectual growth, and responsible global citizenship.
-In support of that mission it is every person's obligation to contribute honestly to scholarship and research in an effort that is jointly maintained by the students and the faculty at Southern Oregon University.
+In support of that mission it is every person's obligation to contribute honestly to scholarship and research in an effort that is jointly maintained by students and faculty at Southern Oregon University.

 Freedom to teach and freedom to learn are dependent upon individual and collective conduct to permit the pursuit and exchange of knowledge and opinion.